LilithElina/CPANG19/pages/HIV_exercises.md

 #### GFA output and Bandage

-`vg view` produces [GFA format](https://github.com/GFA-spec/GFA-spec) which is a community standard interchange format for sequence graphs.
-You can open this in `Bandage` which is installed on your systems.
+`vg view` produces the [GFA format](https://github.com/GFA-spec/GFA-spec), which is a community standard interchange format for sequence graphs.
+You can open this in [Bandage](https://rrwick.github.io/Bandage/) which is installed on your systems.
 Try `vg view g.vg >g.gfa` and then run `Bandage` and open your graph `.gfa` file.
 You'll need to render it and then you can navigate it.
 Bandage does not show paths but can easily show large scale structures in the graph.

 #### Pruning